RuleBasedIntegration/RuleBasedIntegration.github.io/mathematicaPackage.md

 ## Usage

-After successfull installation, you can load the Rubi package with
+After successfully installating the Rubi package, you can load it with

 ```mma
 <<Rubi`